moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 # DSKTOOL for Learn v1.2.6 (07/05/2022)

-Please note that this project is being deprecated in favor of [moneil/DSKTOOL for Learn](https://github.com/moneil/DSKTOOL-for-Learn)
+Please note that this project is being deprecated in favor of [moneil/DSKTOOL for Learn](https://github.com/moneil/DSKTOOL-for-Learn).
+This project is current as of release v1.2.6.
+All future releases will be published on the above project.
+Please adjust your bookmarks and git forks/clones accordingly.

+Thank you! -m

 See [Release Notes](#Release-Notes) below.